caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **request_buffers** <span id="request_buffers"/> will cause the proxy to read up to `<size>` amount of bytes from the request body into a buffer before sending it upstream.
 This is very inefficient and should only be done if the upstream requires reading request bodies without delay (which is something the upstream application should fix).
 This accepts all size formats supported by [go-humanize](https://github.com/dustin/go-humanize/blob/master/bytes.go).

 - **response_buffers** <span id="response_buffers"/> will cause the proxy to read up to `<size>` amount of bytes from the response body to be read into a buffer before being returned to the client.
 This should be avoided if at all possible for performance reasons, but could be useful if the backend has tighter memory constraints.
 This accepts all size formats supported by [go-humanize](https://github.com/dustin/go-humanize/blob/master/bytes.go).

+- **stream_timeout** <span id="stream_timeout"/> is a [duration value](/docs/conventions#durations) after which streaming requests such as WebSockets will be forcibly closed atthe end of the timeout.
+This essentially cancels connections if they stay open too long.
+A reasonable starting point might be `24h` to cull connections older than a day.
+Default: no timeout.

+- **stream_close_delay** <span id="stream_close_delay"/> is a [duration value](/docs/conventions#durations) which delays streaming requests such as WebSockets from being forcibly closed when the config is unloaded; instead, the stream will remain open until the delay is complete.
+In other words, enabling this prevents streams from immediately closing when Caddy's config is reloaded.
+Enabling this may be a good idea to avoid a thundering herd of reconnecting clients which had their connections closed by the previous config closing.
+A reasonable starting point might be something like `5m` to allow users 5 minutes to leave the page naturally after a config reload.
+Default: no delay.